Tutorial 2: The RFDC Interface

 Introduction

 In this tutorial we introduce the RFDC Yellow Block and its configuration interface for dual- and quad-tile RFSoCs with a simple design that captures ADC samples and places them in a BRAM.
 Software control of the RFDC through casperfgpa is also demonstrated with captured samples read back and briefly analyzed.
-This tutorial assumes you have already setup your CASPER development environment as described in the Getting Started tutorial and are familiar with the fundamentals of starting a CASPER design and communicating with your rfsoc board using casperfpga from the previous tutorial
+This tutorial assumes you have already set up your CASPER development environment as described in the Getting Started tutorial and are familiar with the fundamentals of starting a CASPER design and communicating with your RFSoC board using casperfpga from the previous tutorial.

 The Example Design